aridjayarecipes/cutesrecipes.web.app/content/post/2314-step-by-step-guide-to-prepare-quick-spicy-roasted-pumpkin-seeds.md

 1. Prepare 2 tablespoons cayenne pepper or to your desired amount

-If you're not a spicy food lover, opt for smoked paprika instead.
+If you&#39;re not a spicy food lover, opt for smoked paprika instead.
 Same deal for roasting: throw the seeds in one layer on a parchment-lined.
 Spicy Cajun Roasted Pumpkin Seeds: Spread the cleaned and dried pumpkin seeds on the prepared baking sheet.
 Add a dash of cayenne pepper for spicier seeds.

 <!--inarticleads2-->